Logius-standaarden/OAuth-NL-profiel/Authorization Server Profile.md

 *   Whether the client is associated with a software statement, and in which case provide information about the trusted issuer of the software statement.
 *   What kind of access the client is requesting, including scope, protected resources (if applicable beyond scopes), and access duration.

-For example, for native clients a message indicating a new App installation has been registered as a client can help users determin if this is the expected behaviour.
-This signal helps users protect themselves fro potentially rogue clients.
+For example, for native clients a message indicating a new App installation has been registered as a client can help users determine if this is the expected behaviour.
+This signal helps users protect themselves from potentially rogue clients.

 <!-- ### [3.1.5.](#rfc.section.3.1.5) [Discovery](#Discovery) -->
 #### Discovery